barend-erasmus/code-testing-guidelines/README.md

 Unit Test should only test isolated methods which do not have dependencies on any external resources.

-If the method is using an external resources such as file system, network or database, it's not a unit test.
+If the method is using an external resource such as file system, network or database, it's not a unit test.

 ```javascript